Developer Roles and Content Permissions

 of Kong Manager.
 This page can be found by clicking the Permissions link

-under Dev Portal in the Kong Manager side navigation.
+under Dev Portal in the Kong Manager navigation bar.

 The Roles Tab contains a list of available developer roles as well as providing